1924 Pittsburgh Panthers football team: At Syracuse

 Early in the first period Syracuse advanced the ball to the Pitt 29-yard line after a Gustafson fumble.
 The Pitt defense stiffened and on fourth down Jack McBride missed a 38-yard field goal.
 Later Pitt gained possession on their 20-yard line.
 On second and nine, Joe Schmitt fumbled and Syracuse guard Gus Rugg scooped up the pigskin and with plenty of interference raced into the end zone for the first touchdown.
 Jack McBride kicked the point after and the Orange led 7-0.
 At the end of the period Syracuse had the ball on the Pitt 20-yard line and McBride attempted a 30-yard field goal that hit the cross bar and fell harmlessly to the turf.
 A punting duel ensued for the second quarter until late, when Syracuse gained possession on the Pitt 25-yard line and McBride attempted 30-yard field goal that went wide.
 Halftime score: Syracuse 7, Pitt 0.

 The third quarter was a defensive duel with fumbles, interceptions and punts keeping both teams out of scoring position.
 In the final period Joe Schmitt recovered Bowman's fumble on the Pitt 35-yard line and rambled to the Syracuse 35-yard line before he was brought down.
 On second down Jesse Brown raced 30-yards to the 4-yard line.
 Gustafson scored and Gwosden followed with the tying extra point.

 The Panthers earned a hard fought tie and the game ended 7 to 7.
-Syracuse finished the season with a 8-2-1 record.
+Syracuse finished the season with an 8-2-1 record.